Whix100/Connectify/guidebook/items-blocks-machines/charged_staff.md

 <ItemImage id="charged_staff" scale="4" />

-The Charged Staff is a stick with a <ItemLink id="charged_certus_quartz_crystal" /> on the end.
+The Charged Staff is a stick with a <ItemLink id="charged_nether_quartz_crystal" /> on the end.
 It does 6 damage, using 300 AE per attack.

 Its energy can be recharged in a <ItemLink id="charger" />.